MS in Education of the Deaf - Online

 Dr. Tamby Allman

 - A GPA of 3.0 or higher on the last 60 hours of undergraduate work OR on the last 60 hours of undergraduate work plus any post-baccalaureate or graduate hours.
 The Graduate School requires a minimum GPA of 3.0 on all graduate coursework.

 - Complete the Application to Education of the Deaf Graduate Program.
-The program application includes a letter of intent, a video submission introducing yourself in sign, and the names of three individuals who will provide letters of recommendation.
+The program application includes a letter of intent, and a video submission introducing yourself in sign.
 As the program seeks to provide each student with an individualized mentoring experience, the letter of intent should include:

 - the reasons for pursuing a graduate degree in education of the deaf,

 - a professional area of research interest or specialty, and

 - identification of two faculty members who have similar areas of interest.

 - Sign proficiency as demonstrated in a brief video providing the YouTube, Vimeo or link to video portfolio with the program application.